Image SEO Checklist for E-Commerce

 The biggest obstacle to implementing this checklist at scale is metadata.
 Writing accurate alt text, titles, and captions for hundreds or thousands of product images manually is time-consuming and inconsistent.

-LucidSEO automates the metadata side: send a product image URL and receive alt text, description, caption, and keywords via API — character-limit compliant and ready to write directly to your database.
-It integrates in a few lines of PHP and works with any e-commerce stack.
+Send a product image URL and receive alt text, description, caption, and keywords via API — character-limit compliant and ready to write directly to your database.